Duke Energy Ohio 2017 electric distribution rate case

 What did Duke Energy Ohio request in its application?

-On March 2, 2017, Duke Energy Ohio submitted an application to increase its rates for electric distribution service.
-Duke Energy Ohio proposes to increase annual revenues by $15.4 million, or less than one percent, over current revenues.
-The company proposes to establish a rate of return of 7.82 percent.
+Duke Energy Ohio requested to increase distribution rates by $15.4 million, or 3.18 percent, over current revenues.
+The company proposed to establish a rate of return of 7.82 percent.

 How might my bill be affected?